FarahdillaAnisa/Sigap_BloodDonorsPotential_CAP0337/README.md

 Feature :
 1. Small sized application that is easy to install and don't use a lot of storage
 2. User Interface is easy to use and understand
-3. Save important data in secure Cloud storage (requires internet)
+3. Save data in local storage
 4. Fill necessary data on application (donors personal data, donor history)
 5. Screening process is done in short amount of time by machine learning